jideawoniyi/city-news-sentiment-analyzer/README.md

-# City News Sentiment Analyzer
+# City News Web Scrapping using Natural Language Processing

 This project is a web application that uses the Aylien News API to provide news articles about a specified city.
 It also includes sentiment analysis for each article.